sparkison/ee_bootstrap/README.md

 ### Available gulp commands

-* `gulp` — Compile and optimize the files in your assets directory
+* `gulp` — Compile and optimize the files in the assets directory
 * `gulp watch` — Compile assets when file changes are made
 * `gulp --production` — Compile assets for production (no source maps).